 - Capital loss carrybacks

-How To Calculate the Dividends Received Deduction
+How to Calculate the Dividends Received Deduction

 - Step 1: Multiply the dividend received by the appropriate DRD percentage.